funwie/checkout-payment-gateway/README.md

 ## Payment Gateway

-### Please see attached documents for design and architectural decisions
+### Please see eamil attached documents for design and architectural decisions

 ### To switch to production Acquirer Service, We change appsettings configuration for to the External Acquire Service